Tame Your Stress

 How ill effects of stress gone wild are manifested in your body and mind are as unique as your fingerprints.
 Stress may not cause dis-ease but it surely will open the door for dis-ease, discomfort, pain and illness when left to run its course, gone wild.
 At best stress may preclude fatigue and lack of personal performance.
 Stress is the root of depression and anxiety for some.
 Others experience more physical conditions like immunity weakness which can open the door for all sorts of dis-ease and sickness.
 Still others experience cardiovascular function distress and digestive ailments or more.
 Stress gets in the way of your body’s capacity to self-correct.

 personal example: Recently I had been feeling less than par energetically.
 My personal health journey has been rewarding and restorative.
 I was perplexed because I eat healthfully and believe my choices should be serving me well.
 I followed my own advice and did the HTMA test I offer.
-My results indicated I needed to avoid salmon, cod liver oil, broccoli, kale, avocados and a few more foods (all of these are ‘healthy’ foods! but not all ‘healthy’ is healthful).
+My results indicated I needed to avoid salmon, cod liver oil, broccoli, kale, avocados and a few more foods (all of these are ‘healthy’ foods! but not all ‘healthy’ is healthful) for a while.
 What is healthful for you at one time, may not always be healthful depending on how your body is metabolizing it.
 I added more targeted (for my individual bio-chemistry) real lively food I already consume, but increased them to focus my food life around those.
 I added targeted nutrients with the needed co-factors for my bio-chemistry and current functional status.
 Almost immediately (within a couple of days) I started to feel better.
 This was an easy short term plan that works!
 I would not have known what to do for myself unless I got tested.
 My energy is much greater.
 Everything in my life is working better!
 The guidance I provide includes the details just right for you, in an easy format designed to satisfy you deliciously

 Tips to tame your stress: